 - Requires U.S. citizens to register in the Smart Traveler Enrollment Program (STEP) through the U.S. Department of State and encourages international students to seek similar support from their home countries.

-- Enrolls you in mandatory international health insurance for the duration of your time abroad.
+- Enrolls you in mandatory international health insurance for the duration of your time abroad, free of charge.

 Preparing for your program